aforemny/elm-tea-talk/index.md

 We did not use any **side-effects** in our program.
 In fact, it would not have been possible: Elm programs are *generally free of side-effects*.

-We have not seen the **joy of writing such a program**.
+We have not seen the **joy of writing** such a program.
 Many exciting features were not covered.

 ---